aykutgk/tempus-cc-api/README.md

 ### Authentication

 I choosed signed JWT authentication for stateless sessions.
 I also choosed to store the token on localStorage.
 There are pros and cons storing in LocalStorage (XSS attacks: prevented by using frontend sanitization (Angular, Vue, React already does this.)) vs Cookie with httpOnly flag enabled (CSRF attacks).
-There are many great articles about JWT pros and cons.
+There are many great articles about JWT pros and cons and its safety.

 https://dzone.com/articles/cookies-vs-tokens-the-definitive-guide